ertis-research/grafana-panel-what-if/README.md

 In case you have configured extra information for the selected model, this will be displayed in a section within this step after the data import, as long as you have obtained some information from the assigned query.

-Once you have modified the data you want to analyse, click on the *predict all* button.
-This will **run the predictions for all data collections simultaneously** and display the results just below.
+Once you have modified the data you want to analyze, click on the *predict* button.
+This will run the predictions exclusively for the active data collection and display the results just below.
+During the execution of a prediction or an extraCalc process, a cancel button is available to immediately terminate the task if needed.

 Results may include: